Magnetic field induced anomalous distribution of particles: Noise induced transition in a fluctuating magnetic field driven harmonic oscillator: a special signature of the field with a new mechanism

-In Fig.6 we have demonstrated how the distribution of particles may depend on the temperature in the presence of a fluctuating magnetic field.
-At relatively low temperature, panels (c) and (e) in Fig.1 may be like panels (a) and (b) in Fig.6, respectively.
+In Fig.~8 we have demonstrated how the distribution of particles may depend on the temperature in the presence of a fluctuating magnetic field.
+At relatively low temperatures, panels (c) and (e) in Fig.~1 maybe like panels (a) and (b) in Fig.~8, respectively.
 Then it is apparent that under this circumstance the induced electric field may not be significant to survive cyclotron like motion at steady state and the distribution of particles may be close to Boltzmann type.
-A similar situation may appear as shown in panels (c) and (d) of Fig.6 even at relatively high temperature provided the fluctuating magnetic field is very weak.
-Thus the magnetic field plays an important role in the noise induced transition in a linear stochastic system.
+A similar situation may appear as shown in panels (c) and (d) of Fig.~8 even at relatively high temperatures provided the fluctuating magnetic field is very weak.
+Thus the magnetic field plays an important role in the noise induced transition in a linear stochastic system where both the deterministic and the stochastic parts are linear functions of the system's phase space variables.
+In other words, the temperature can induce transition for the fluctuating magnetic field driven harmonic oscillator.
+Again it is to be noted here the following point.
+We have checked that the temperature induced tarnsition is not possible for the systems like (\ref{ad1}-\ref{ad2}) and (\ref{ad3}), respectively.
+Thus the temperature induced transition for the fluctuating magnetic field driven harmonic oscillator seems to be a special signature of the field.